Sonoma Corps: Student & Parent Information

 As a high school student, it’s normal to feel lost and unprepared for the future.
 It’s tough to plan a college and career path without ever having been exposed to the various opportunities available.
 Sonoma Corps was created to directly address this challenge and prepare participants to succeed in whatever path they choose.

-Sonoma Corps is a two-year college and career readiness program to help high school seniors build a foundation for a successful future through immersive career exploration and skill building.
-Then, participants refine their interests and hone their skills in a paid gap-year internship experience.
+Sonoma Corps is a college and career readiness program to help high school seniors build a foundation for a successful future through immersive career exploration and skill building.
+Then, participants refine their interests and hone their skills in a paid internship experience.

 During the internship, students are enrolled in an SRJC Work Experience course which provides coaching and support.
 After completing the internship, participants may be eligible to earn scholarships toward additional postsecondary education, including college, trade schools, and apprenticeship programs.